DarshiniSP/Reverie/README.md

 ### 4. Multi-provider inference routing
 Single-provider dependency creates fragility: rate limits, outages, and model deprecations are real risks.
 Supporting four providers with graceful fallback increases resilience and gives users choice based on cost or preference.
 The trade-off is a more complex inference layer and four separate integration surfaces to maintain.

-### 5. Local-first data model
-Personal productivity data is inherently sensitive.
-CloudKit sync is available but opt-in.
-The trade-off is that cross-device syncing requires the user to enable it explicitly rather than being seamless by default.

-### 6. TaskWork as the primary entity name instead of Task
-Swift's structured concurrency uses Task as a first-class type in the standard library.
-Naming the data model entity TaskWork avoids namespace collision.
-No clean alternative given the language constraints.

 ## Shortcomings

 ### 1. No server-side infrastructure